Libera-Chat/libera-chat.github.io/content/_guides/cloaks.md

 ## Generic user cloaks

-Accounts that have a verified email address are automatically assigned a generic user cloak.
+Accounts registered after March 2024 that have a verified email address are automatically assigned a generic user cloak.
+If you registered prior to 2024-04-01 and never received a cloak, you may [contact staff][contact] to receive one, no questions asked.

 If your account name (the nickname you registered with) contains characters that are not valid in a hostname (e.g. underscores or brackets), a colon and number will be added to the end to help ensure uniqueness.
-If your account does not have a cloak, or if it has a cloak and you wish to change the nickname in it, you will need to [contact staff][contact].
+If you have a generic user cloak and you wish to change the nickname in it to reflect a change in account name, you will need to [contact staff][contact].
 This is to prevent abuse.

 ### Generic bot cloaks